IBM/RuDaS/README.md

 ## Dataset generation code

 * rules can be arbitrary long and with n-ary predicates
-* anonimous constants and predicates = constants c1 c2 .. , predicates p1 p2 ..
+* anonymous constants and predicates = constants c1 c2 .. , predicates p1 p2 ..
 * format: prolog standard, 2 different files type: one for facts one for rules
 * parameters:
    * number of constants
    * number of predicates
    * min/max arity of predicates
-   * number ofrules
+   * number of rules
    * maximal length of rules
-   * number of reasoning steps (depht of the tree or number of total steps)
+   * number of reasoning steps (depth of the tree or number of total steps)
    * connected components rules category
    * min/max number of connected components
    * maximal depth of rule graphs